stharding/function-plotter/README.md

 An editor is provided so that the user can implement any helper functions they would like for use in the expression evaluator area.
-This allows for the use of functions above and beyond the builtin `GLSL` functions.
+This allows for the use of functions above and beyond the built-in `GLSL` functions.
 See the example section for some interesting uses of the helper function editor.

 **Note:** Any global variables declared in this box will be in scope for both